koskath/arete2/course_content/SC/md_files/Lecture12/lecture_12_slide_48_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-There exist a number of different RfID Tags – e.g. Electronic Tags for Automation Purposes
+# There exist a number of different RfID Tags –
+e.g. Electronic Tags for Automation Purposes
  Used since the 80s for production and material flow applications within industrial facilities